MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMApplicationCatalogWebSitePoint.md

 ```

 ## DESCRIPTION
-The **Remove-CMApplicationCatalogWebSitePoint** cmdlet removes an Application Catalog website point in Microsoft System Center Configuration Manager.
+The **Remove-CMApplicationCatalogWebSitePoint** cmdlet removes an Application Catalog website point in Configuration Manager.
 This site system role supports the Application Catalog website and the Software Library.

 You can specify a website point to remove by site code and name of the server that hosts the role, or you can use the Get-CMApplicationCatalogWebsitePoint cmdlet to get a website point to remove.